Burke-Lauenroth-Lab/workflow_guidelines/README.md

 Our essential workflow has 11 steps:
   (1) Set user configurations.
   (2) Clone repository to a local folder.
-  (3) Create issue or milestone for code development.
+  (3) Create issue and/or milestone for code development.
   (4) Create a branch to work on this issue or milestone.
   (5) Develop code locally.
   (6) Commit and push changes with __useful__ commit messages from the local to the global.